-- (a) Before cutting or removing timber on an emergency basis, an RPF on behalf of a timber owner or operator shall submit a Notice of Emergency Timber Operations to the Director, on form RM-67 (9/99) as prescribed by the Director.
-The notice shall include, but not be limited to, the following: - $(\underline{1})$ Names and addresses of all timberland owner(s), timber owner(s), and timber operator(s) for the area on which timber will be cut or removed. - (2) A description of the specific conditions that constitute the emergency, its cause, extent and reason for immediate commencement of timber operations. - (3) Legal description of the area from which timber will be cut or removed. - (4) A titled USGS (if available) or equivalent topographic map(s) of scale not less than 2" to the mile, or larger scale, showing the area from which timber will be cut or removed, the legal description, roads and Class I, II, III and IV watercourses, and yarding systems if more than one will be used. - (5) Yarding system to be used. - $(\underline{\mathbf{6}})$ The expected dates of commencement and completion of timber operations.
+(a) Before cutting or removing timber on an emergency basis, an RPF on behalf of a timber owner or operator shall submit a Notice of Emergency Timber Operations to the Director, on form RM-67 (9/99) as prescribed by the Director.
+The notice shall include, but not be limited to, the following:

+$(\underline{1})$ Names and addresses of all timberland owner(s), timber owner(s), and timber operator(s) for the area on which timber will be cut or removed.

+$(\underline{2})$ A description of the specific conditions that constitute the emergency, its cause, extent and reason for immediate commencement of timber operations.

+(3) Legal description of the area from which timber will be cut or removed.

+(4) A titled USGS (if available) or equivalent topographic map(s) of scale not less than 2" to the mile, or larger scale, showing the area from which timber will be cut or removed, the legal description, roads and Class I, II, III and IV watercourses, and yarding systems if more than one will be used.

+$(\underline{5})$ Yarding system to be used.

+$(\underline{\mathbf{0}})$ The expected dates of commencement and completion of timber operations.

-(7) A declaration by the RPF. made under penalty of of perjury y, that a bon a fide emerge ency exists which
+(7) A declaration by the RPF, made under penalty of perjury, that a bona fide emergency exists which requires emergency timber operations.

-equires em ergency timber operations.

-•